 NESC - NASA Engineering and Safety Center.

+SNOPT - Sparse Nonlinear OPTimizer.
+A commercial software package for solving large-scale optimization problems used by MONTE.

-SNOPT or DBLSE - Optimizers used in MONTE.
+DBLSE - Double Precision Bounded Least Squares (Optimizer) with equality constraints.
+Optimizer used by MONTE.

 SPICE - Spacecraft Planet Instrument C-Matrix Events; provides geometric and some other ancillary information needed to recover the full value of science instrument data, including correlation of individual instrument data sets with data from other instruments on the same or other spacecraft.